3mmaRand/gist-lm/docs/two-way-anova-revisit.md

 However, the code for using predict is included here, as it was in the previous two chapters chapter, because it will make it easier to understand more complex examples later.
 We need to create a dataframe of values for which we want predictions and pass it as an argument to the `predict()` function.

-To create a dataframe with one column of Species values:
+To create a dataframe with one column of `species` values and one column of `season` values:

 ```r